-Once an eligible application and the supporting documents are received, the Manager shall then conduct the mandatory criminal background check and review the application to ensure that it meets all program eligibility requirements.
-In making a recommendation to the CRA, the Manager shall ensure compliance with the eligibility requirements and will consider the strength of the operation, budget, and growth plan described in the business plan.
-The CRA will approve grants at its discretion based on the applicant's lease term, capital investment amount, experience, business plan, store design, and financial capacity.
+Once an eligible application and the supporting documents are received, the Manager shall conduct the mandatory criminal background check and review the application to ensure that is meets all program eligibility requirements.
+In making a recommendation to the CRA, the Manager will ensure compliance with the eligibility requirements and will consider the strength of the operation, budget, and growth plan described in the business plan.
+The business type will be reviewed against existing business types in the program area to ensure a diversity of business types.
+The CRA will approve grants at its discretion based on the applicant's lease term, capital investment amount, experience, business plan, design, and financial capacity.